 Peter A. Pavarini, JD

-Seminar leaders Kenneth H. Cohn, MD, practicing surgeon and CEO, Healthcare Collaboration, and Peter A. Pavarini, JD, a partner at Squire Sanders (US) LLP, will showcase strategies to achieve effective physician-hospital collaboration within the context of rapidly changing market dynamics and more slowly evolving laws and regulations.
+Seminar leaders Kenneth H. Cohn, MD, general surgeon and CEO, Healthcare Collaboration, and Peter A. Pavarini, JD, co-chair of the health law practice of Squire Patton Boggs (US) LLP, will showcase strategies to achieve effective physician-hospital collaboration within the context of rapidly changing market dynamics and more slowly evolving laws and regulations.

 - Click on the Register Now link for the location of your choice